 Table of Contents

-An ounce is a smaller unit of measure used to weigh out volume, weight, and mass.
-It measures small quantities of ingredients in recipes or the specific weight of a certain item.
+An ounce is a unit of measure used to weigh out volume, weight, and mass.
+It measures small quantities of ingredients in recipes or the specific weight of an item.

-On the other hand, cups are kitchen tools used to accurately measure and portion out dry or liquid ingredients for cooking and baking.
-They typically come in sets with various cup and spoon sizes, ensuring precise measurements.
+A cup is a kitchen tool used to measure and portion out dry or liquid ingredients for cooking and baking.
+They usually come in sets with varying sizes to get precise measurements.

-In the metric system, 1 metric cup is 250 ml.
+In the metric system, 1 metric cup equals 250 milliliters.

 - 1 cup = 8 fluid ounces